ChristinaJancy/christinajancy/README.md

   </li>
     <li>🌱 Learning new skills, working with react, next.js, sanity.io for the first time.
    </li>
-     <li>🔭 Currently working on project base for my Bachelor in Web Development.
+     <li>🔭 Currently working as a Sales- and Marketing Coordinator at Itplan A/S.
    </li>
-   <li>⚡Working on improving my TypeScript knowledge.
+   <li>⚡ Working on improving my TypeScript knowledge.
    </li>
  </ul>
 <!--